Shane32/AppTemplate/docs/azure-database-setup.md

 - As the database creator, you automatically have db_owner permissions
 - Additional developers need to be explicitly granted access (see above)
-- Use Microsoft Entra authentication for enhanced security
+- Use Microsoft Entra ID authentication for enhanced security
 - The connection string uses `Authentication=Active Directory Default` to use your Azure credentials locally
 - Database schema is managed through Entity Framework migrations in the application
 - For production deployment, the web app's managed identity will need database permissions (configured during [Azure Web App Setup](azure-webapp-setup.md))